zhaocai/alfred2-google-workflow/README.md

 Two ways are provided:

-1. You can download the [Top Processes.alfredworkflow](https://github.com/zhaocai/alfred2-google-workflow/raw/master/Google.alfredworkflow) and import to Alfred 2.
+1. You can download the [Google.alfredworkflow](https://github.com/zhaocai/alfred2-google-workflow/raw/master/Google.alfredworkflow) and import to Alfred 2.
 This method is suitable for **regular users**.

 2. You can `git clone` or `fork` this repository and use `rake install` and `rake uninstall` to install.
 This method create a symlink to the alfred workflow directory: "~/Library/Application Support/Alfred 2/Alfred.alfredpreferences/workflows".
 This method is suitable for **developers**.

+## Reference

+1. [Site Search Workflow for Alfred 2][lucifr-site]
+2. [Google Search in-line results workflow][google-search-in-line-results-workflow]

 ## Copyright